Current Positions (Download CV)

 • Ethnobotany

-• Diaspora and Evolution of Cultural Plant Use
+• Diaspora and evolution of food ways

-• Vietnamese Culture and Ethnobotany
+• Vietnamese culture and ethnobotany

 Educational Background